 Odin gets this pretty bad in Odin Sphere, despite being the title character!
 Despite making a decent role in everyone's storyline (except Cornelius', where he essentially just cameos early on), and all of the truly massive amounts of storyline hyping he gets, Odin gets knocked off rather easily at the end of the game, where he gets overwhelmed by the undead and killed by a Halja.

 Poor, poor Rayman.
 Originally the star of his self titled franchise, he has slowly been getting shoved to the sides by those damned Rabbids.
 This hijacking has gotten to the point where the latest announced game is a Katamari-like game starring the Rabbids.
 Rayman is nowhere to be found, even in the title.
 Luckily he got back in the spotlight in Rayman Origins.

-Several characters in the Samurai Shodown series, including Earthquake, Wan-Fu, Genan, Sieger, Jubei and Cham Cham (although a few of them returned as playable characters in later games, and Jubei was included in certain ports of Samurai Shodown III).
+Several characters in the series, including Earthquake, Wan-Fu, Genan, Sieger, Jubei and Cham Cham (although a few of them returned as playable characters in later games, and Jubei was included in certain ports of Samurai Shodown III).

 Ukyo Tachibana, despite appearing in nearly every game, is this.
 He was first introduced as The Rival for Haohmaru (being based on Sasaki Kojiro while Haohmaru is based on Miyamoto Musashi).
 Then in the second game, they introduced Haohmaru's true rival with the story connections to go: Genjuro Kibagami.
 Afterwards, Ukyo became more irrelevant to the main storyline, going so low as being beaten like a Cannon Fodder in Haohmaru's ending in IV, but still appear in the games due to fan demand.